elenasuraeva/HeartAxis/README.md

 The results of training for QRS Axis (in degrees) prediction depending on age is depicted on the graph below.
 ![QRS Sol](results/quantum_vs_classical_qrs_axis.png)

 We used the data from other data set avaliable [here](dataset/axis_calculation) to evaluate the model.
-The data was processed in a similar way as for the model training.
+The data was proccessed in a similar way as for the model training.

 Adiabatic Linear Regression Evaluation Metrics.